Linen, a fibre weaving history and innovation in fashion

 At the same time, linen was also used to make fine clothes and linens.
 Linen is not only used to make fine clothes and household linen, but it is also an indispensable textile in the naval world, particularly for making sails.

+During the reign of Louis XIV, under the impetus of Colbert - who supported the manufacture of linen in royal factories - textile mills expanded in France.
+The 18th century saw a turning point in linen production.
 Europe's rapid industrialization led to the development of the mechanical spinning machine, a technology that considerably increased production.
 As a result, linen began to face competition from other, more rapidly mechanized fibers.
 Renowned for its superior quality, linen became a symbol of prestige in European homes, particularly in the manufacture of sheets and tablecloths.

 After a decline in the 19th century, linen production picked up again after the Second World War.
 Today, linen continues to appeal to designers, who still choose this textile material for its functional and environmental properties.
 Linen is a natural material that has confirmed its position in the evolution of the textile sector over time.
 Compared with other textile fibers, it is a preferred choice for responsible fashion.